Documentation

 • pnpm (npm install -g pnpm)

-• Docker (with the daemon running) — required for the local Supabase instance
+• Docker (with the daemon running) — required for the local PostgreSQL container managed by Docker Compose

 Install dependencies